dbsteward/dbsteward-go/example/README.md

 At the moment, this will be evolving as we implement more functionality.
 The diffs between two commits will show what's changed about sql generation in that commit.

-Can run everything with `example/run`, which:
+Can run everything with `example/run all`, which:

 1. Wipes out all generated files in the example directory
 2. Builds a schema definition from v1 of our database: `someapp_v1.xml` -> `someapp_v1_build.sql`